 Having Caswell Castle as a home was as ludicrous as it was wondrous.
 However, for someone who’d lived rough for most of his life, it was excessively furnished.
 There were all sorts of bits here and bobs there.
 None of which were necessary for him or his boys.
-So, they’d decided to give them to those who could use them.
+So, they’d decided to give them away.

-The lads darted through the halls, gathering up anything they’d no need of.
+The lads darted through halls, gathering up anything they’d no need of.
 Items were piled in the main hall until they were disposed of.
-Some were bid upon and bought by Alexandrian merchants, after the locals had claimed first pick.
+Some were bid upon and bought by Alexandrian merchants after the locals had claimed first pick.

-After Melazera’s defeat, King Sagen and his queen had made a tour of the land.
-When he saw how woeful the roads were during the rainy season, he’d commissioned a building program to improve travel throughout Freislicht.
+After Melazera’s defeat, King Sagen and his queen had toured the land.
+When they saw how woeful the roads were during the rainy season, he’d commissioned a building program to improve travel throughout Freislicht.

-An unexpected consequence of recent events also saw large numbers of people to seek out new lives and new opportunities.
+An unexpected consequence of recent events also saw large numbers of people seek out new lives and new opportunities.
 Farms were carved from the wilderness.
 New villages sprung up in the most unlikely of places.
-And many sought homes anywhere but Lorness.
+And many sought homes, anywhere but Lorness.

 Some moved to Caswell.
 In part, due to the king’s new roads.
 In part, because of the new Knights’ School.
 In part, as it was in the middle of Freislicht and offered opportunities for trade.

-Coming with those families were daughters of marriageable or soon-to-be-marriageable age.
+Coming with those families were daughters of marriageable age.
 A development that pleased James’ lads almost as much as having their own castle.

 Outside High Castle – The O’Toole’s Lodgings

-Jon’than leaned back, grinning at his opponent.
-It had taken some moons, but he’d finally forked Stev’n’s rook and bishop.
+Jonathan leaned back, grinning at his opponent.
+It had taken some moons, but he’d finally forked Steven’s rook and bishop.
 Thus, reversing their situation when they’d found Gaelib’s treasure trove.

 “Humph…” was Blackhawk’s only reply.
 His eyes were glued to the board, his forehead furrowed, his elbows planted on his knees.
 “Don’t suppose you have a secret room we could discover, do you?”

 “Of course, I do.”
-Stev’n nodded.
+Steven nodded.
 “It was one of the very few games where I thought I’d win.
 Not that dealing with Melazera wasn’t important.
 But…”